abcnorio/aas-mult/Readme.md

     8     3     1
 ```

 Looking closely on the numbers it becomes obvious that values above 14 do not exist anymore.
 Why?
 Because we moved the normal distribution to the left so that the probability to draw values above 15, 14, 13, ... becomes less and less and approaches on a practical level zero.
 Those values are unlikely or even very very unlikely, but for very large sample sizes they can happen.
 To demonstrate that let's increase the sample size further to `1e7`.
-The table looks like now:
+The table looks now:

 ```R output
 > table(sample(chroma_delay_vertical, size=1e7, replace=TRUE, prob=probs1))